 Outside of my studies, I enjoy playing sport (I represented my school and university college in badminton), cooking, reading novels/book series and playing video games.
 For student home tutoring, my main form of transport will be bicycle although I may ask for a small travel allowance for public transport if I need it.

-Please contact me if you have any questions.
-I look forward to tutoring you!
+Please contact me if you have any questions - I look forward to hearing from you!